 “When the Day of Pentecost had fully come, they were all with one accord in one place.”
 Acts 2:1

 Most folks are familiar with the word Pentecost and the event in the New Testament which it represents.
-It was on this day 2000+ years ago that the Holy Spirit came upon the disciples and they all spoke in tongues.
+It was on this day a little over 2000 years ago that the Holy Spirit came upon the disciples and they all spoke in tongues.
 It is the day that marked the birth of the Christian church.

 Firstfruits and Shavuot are both grain harvests.
 Firstfruits is a harvest of barley, and is the setting for the story in the Book of Ruth where Boaz harvests his fields and leaves behind a little for the gleaners (the poor who lived in the land).
 Ruth came to glean in order to provide food for herself and Naomi, her mother-in-law, who had both been away in another country until the death of their husbands forced them to come back home.
 Boaz was Naomi’s close relative, and therefore Boaz honored a Hebrew obligation to redeem the land for his cousin/close friend who died and left no living male descendents to carry on his name.
-Out of respect for Naomi, Boaz graciously married Ruth (who was not Jewish) and the two had a son who then had a share of Boaz’s wealth and an inheritance in the land.
+Out of respect for Naomi, Boaz graciously married Ruth (who was not Jewish) and the two had a son, Obed (who was king David’s grandfather and is listed in the genealogy of Jesus in Matthew 1:5), giving him a share of Boaz’s wealth and an inheritance in the land (and in the kingdom to come).
 Boaz became the kinsman redeemer, and his valor is a gorgeous picture of hospitality.

 Once again, Jesus is the fulfillment of these beautiful Jewish feasts.
 He is our “Bread of life.”
 He has covered our “sin” (leaven) by his body that was sacrificed and now is risen.